shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-guide.md

   advertising (and where it differs, we'll explain those differences).
   This section is designed to provide you with a solid understanding of how advertising works on mobile devices.
-- [Introduction to Viewability](introduction-to-viewability.md): Understand how Xandr measures ad views, and optimize the chances of your audience viewing your creatives.
+- [Introduction to Viewability](introduction-to-viewability.md): Understand how Microsoft Advertising measures ad views, and optimize the chances of your audience viewing your creatives.
 - [Buying Video Inventory](buying-video-inventory.md): This guide provides advanced video reference